9 Fixed Mindset VS Growth Mindset Real-World Examples

 6. The Process

-If you’re focused on the process, it means you don’t let obstacles get in your way–rather, you find ways to work around them, you know to only worry about the things that are within your control, and you celebrate the small wins along the way.
+If you’re focused on the process, it means you don’t let obstacles get in your way–instead, you find ways to work around them, you know to only worry about the things that are within your control, and you celebrate the small wins along the way.

 People who have an intrinsic sense of motivation often focus on the process rather than exclusively the end goal because they enjoy what they do and realize that they add value to whatever they’re doing along the way.

-They also recognize what the process can give back to them– the small lessons along the way, opportunities to try new methods of doing things, and room for personal development.
+They also recognize what the process can give back to them– the small lessons along the way, opportunities to try new methods of doing things and room for personal development.

 Growth mindset process | growth mindset examples in business | fixed mindset essay